Do you love French cuisine? If so, you will be impressed with the selection of San Francisco French restaurants.

 This small, local SF restaurant is cozy and reminds me of some of the cute cafes in Paris.
 The food is consistently good with traditional French flare.

 My favorites here include the prawns salad, the grilled chicken in rosemary sauce, and the filet mignon in peppercorn sauce.
 Don't forget to save room for their amazing creme brulee for dessert.

 You might even see a celebrity enjoying dinner here from one of the nearby high-end Nob Hill hotels.

 Top SF Wine Bars: Before you hit up one of my favorite San Francisco French restaurants, head over to one of these fun wine bars.
 They offer a great selection of both locally produced and international wines.
 As a wine lover, I often stop here either before or after dinner.

 Best Italian Restaurants: SF also has a number of fabulous Italian restaurants.
 While you will find a large number in North Beach, some of my favorites are a few neighborhoods away.
-They range from the high end North Beach Restaurant to the small, local feel of Jackson Fillmore in Pacific Heights.
+They range from the high-end North Beach Restaurant to the small, local Jackson Fillmore Restaurant in Pacific Heights.

 Dim Sum Restaurants: If you are looking for something completely different for lunch or dinner one day, then head over to one of these cheap and yummy dim sum restaurants.
 This small plate Chinese cuisine is a local favorite as you get to sample a variety of options from steamed pork buns to fried rice.